davemai/reg1-roq1-knockout/README.md

 * No knockout (Mock)

 Total samples = 20 (sample 1 * 4 groups * 1 rep + sample 2 * 4 groups * 2 reps + sample 3 * 4 groups * 2 reps)

+See Reg1_Roq1_knockout_analysis.Rmd for main analysis code and generation of data files and plots.

+See XXX for processing code from raw data to input data into main analysis.